The best subscription gifts for last-minute shoppers

 Choosing a subscription gift

 When you give the gift of a subscription, you are thinking outside the box.
 Unlike a traditional gift that you wrap and present on Christmas, subscriptions typically arrive every few weeks or months.
-You can also customize many subscription gifts.
+In addition to being able to choose the time frame, you can also customize many subscription gifts.
 As examples, companies that offer learning toy subscriptions may allow customers to select items to fit a child’s age.
 Those that make meal kits usually have options to choose the types of food that will appeal to the recipients.

 Best subscription gifts that will arrive in time for Christmas